spiceai/cookbook/llm-judge/README.md

 Spice can be used to run language models (LLM) but also to evaluate their performance on specific tasks.
 Sometimes it's useful to use another language model to judge the performance of another LLM.
 This is often called an [LLM judge](https://spiceai.org/docs/features/large-language-models/evals#llm-judge).

-This recipe demonstrates how to evaluate a language model in Spice, and how to use an LLM judge to evaluate their performance.
+This recipe demonstrates how to evaluate an LLM in Spice, and how to use an LLM judge to evaluate their performance.
+Specifically:
+ 1. Evaluate the performance of a text-to-sql LLM against basic checks and an LLM-judge scorer.
+ 2. Alter the LLM system and reevaluate its performance.
+ 3.

 ## Prerequisites